-- Perishability: Baked goods like infused brownies and breads should last as long as pastries would normally last.
-They should be used before “use by” date on packaging.
+- Perishability: Baked goods like infused brownies and breads should last as long as pastries would typically last.
+They should be used before the “use by” date on the packaging.

 - Oils and Tinctures: If frozen in ice cube trays with a touch of herbs, cannabis-infused oils will last a long time.
 Tinctures and butters, too, will last when frozen until needed.

 Cannabis is a fragile herb.
 It breaks apart easily, and its quality is sensitive to cold, light, heat, and humidity.
 If you are buying it for casual use, it’s convenient to maintain two stashes, one for daily use and one for use sometime down the road.

 If you are growing or buying for medical use, you want the discipline of a medical practitioner to protect the quality of the product and organize its preparation and use.

 Packaging and storing your cannabis carefully will protect your investment and enjoyment and put you in charge of quality control.